sonnyparlin/sonnyparlin.github.com/_posts/2020-11-05-are-we-all-unconscious-racists.md

 blogger_orig_url: https://www.sparl.in/2020/11/are-we-all-unconscious-racists.html
 ---

 A deep dive into the science behind implicit bias.

-"Few academic ideas have been as eagerly absorbed into public discourse in recent years as 'implicit bias.'
+> Few academic ideas have been as eagerly absorbed into public discourse in recent years as 'implicit bias.'
 Embraced by a president, a would-be president, and the nation’s top law-enforcement official, the implicit-bias conceit has launched a movement to remove the concept of individual agency from the law and spawned a multimillion-dollar consulting industry.
 The statistical basis on which it rests is now crumbling, but don’t expect its influence to wane anytime soon.

 [Read the source article with my highlights](https://share.getliner.com/V34ME).